viun-tech/public/docs/docs/examples/index.md

 ## Integration

-There are several examples of integration of the AVIS API with a real-world, productive manufacturing environment.
+There are several examples of integration of the AVIS API with real-world, productive manufacturing environments and setups.

 1. Capture pictures with a Luxonis
    camera: [examples/take-picture-luxonis-camera](https://github.com/vuengineering/public/tree/main/examples/take-picture-luxonis-camera)